 The development of delivery systems for therapeutic peptides and proteins and their evaluation depend on the biophysical, biochemical and physiological characteristics of the peptide molecules including their molecular size, bio half-life, immunogenecity, conformational stability, dose requirement, site & rate of administration, pharmacokinetics and pharmacodynamics.
 The immunogenic potential of any impurities or the peptide molecule itself must also be taken into consideration.
 Since, peptides are complex structures and exhibit anomalous behavior (against conventional drug moieties) to environmental conditions; the study of its chemistry, preparation, purification etc. before dosage form design (since these parameters affect its stability on shelf) becomes vital.

-To begin with, in the next chapter, let us first understand the chemistry and the complexities of peptides and formulation considerations of peptide based therapies employing mucosal routes of administration.
+To begin with, in the next post, let us first understand the chemistry and the complexities of peptides and formulation considerations of peptide based therapies employing mucosal routes of administration.